 The paintings are spontaneous, improvised and often are something I discover as I paint them.
 Like I'm brushing away the sand that's built up on an archaeological site.
 The image was always there, waiting to be unearthed and seen.
 It's thrilling!

 As it's a voyage of discovery, it may not always be clear when the painting is finished.
 Sometimes I want to stop a painting mid flow, because there's a part that seems so perfect I want to preserve just that one area.
 Sometimes I don't want to stop adding, tweaking, experimenting, exploring.
 Sometimes I sit right in between, feeling I could have stopped sooner and I could have gone further, but finding that this moment is the right one.

 I almost always listen to music or have some dramatic film or TV series playing while I paint.
 The sounds, the energy, enhance the emotional landscape within, offer me something audible to dance to.
 Playing some sort sound or film, especially one that is familiar to me, also takes up a particular part of my cognitive attention, which helps me actually focus on full creation.
 In silence I would have more space to make logical decisions about each paint stroke.
 With the distraction, I'm a little more free to let the feelings take over.

 I have a similar experience with writing.
 I sometimes will specifically leave my home to find a busy café, or sit in a city square, or take a train, so that my eyes, ears, nose etc have lots going on, white noise almost, and that part of me that creates has free reign to put what I need to express into words.

 Below is every painting I currently have in my house.
 I would like to get each one scanned in order to produce high quality prints.
 In the meantime please enjoy this collection of paintings.
-Each one is available for sale and more details and purchase methods will be added to the site soon.
-If there's any image that you'd like to enquire about in the meantime, please feel free to get in contact.
+Each one is available for sale.
+If there's any image that you are interested in, please feel free to get in contact.